What is franchise law?

 According to the FTC’s 2007 Franchising Rule, franchisors must provide franchise disclosure documents (FDD) at the offering or sale of a new franchise.
 These documents can be furnished by any method, including electronically.
 FTC rule holds that franchisors must provide franchisees with the disclosure document at least 14 days before the signing of a binding contract.
 This clause gives the franchisee two weeks to review disclosures before any agreements are made.

-The FDD consists of 23 different items different items, which specify the different aspects of franchise ownership.
+The FDD consists of 23 different items, which specify the different aspects of franchise ownership.
 The franchise agreement is also included in the FDD, which draws out the terms and conditions of the purchase and ownership of the franchise.
 These items include:

 Item 1.
 The Franchisor and any Parents, Predecessors, and Affiliates